Follow-Up Emails for Job Interviews: 3 Templates

 Hi [interviewer's name],

 I appreciate your taking the time to talk with me [today/yesterday] about the [position] opening.
-I enjoyed learning more about [insert company] and the [insert specific] position.
+I enjoyed learning more about [insert company] and the specifics of the [insert specific] role.

 Thank you again for your time,